Is Opioid Replacement Therapy really safe?

 What is Opioid Replacement Therapy?

-Opioid Replacement Therapy (ORT) is a medical treatment where a patient addicted to heroin or prescription painkillers is given a less-euphoric opioid under medical supervision.
+Opioid Replacement Therapy (ORT) is a medical treatment of opioid addiction where a patient addicted to heroin or prescription painkillers is given a less-euphoric opioid under medical supervision.
 It can also be referred to as Opioid Substitution Therapy, or OST.

 The two most-commonly-prescribed medications are methadone and buprenorphine.
 When prescribed and taken correctly, each of these medications ease withdrawal symptoms and reduce cravings.
 However, they DO come with certain limitations and risks.